Die My Love: Release and reception

 In April 2025, the film secured a spot at the 2025 Cannes Film Festival.
 It premiered at the festival, in competition for the Palme d'Or, on May 17.
+The film reportedly received a six-minute standing ovation following its world premiere.
 The recently launched 193 handled distribution sales.
 Shortly after its Cannes premiere, Mubi acquired distribution rights to the film in North and Latin America, the United Kingdom, Ireland, Germany, Austria, Switzerland, Italy, Spain, the Benelux, Turkey, India, Australia and New Zealand for $24 million, their largest acquisition to date, committing to a theatrical release for 45 days on 1,500 screens across the United States.
 It was released in the United States on November 7, 2025.
+The film began streaming on Mubi on December 23, 2025.

+The film was re-edited after its screening in Cannes.
-The film held an awards screening at the 73rd San Sebastián International Film Festival following Lawrence's Donostia Award ceremony, with additional screenings planned for at the 2025 Vienna International Film Festival, the 69th BFI London Film Festival as a Gala selection, and in the 'Best of 2025' section of the 20th Rome Film Festival in October 2025.

-The film closed 2025 Stockholm International Film Festival on 16 November 2025.
+The film held an awards screening at the 73rd San Sebastián International Film Festival following Lawrence's Donostia Award ceremony, with additional screenings planned for at the 2025 Vienna International Film Festival, the 69th BFI London Film Festival as a Gala selection, the 20th Rome Film Festival, and the 2025 Stockholm International Film Festival.

-Reception

 Box office

-As of November 19, 2025, Die My Love has grossed $5 million in the United States and Canada, and $2 million in other territories, for a worldwide total of $7 million.
+Die My Love grossed $5.5 million in the United States and Canada, and $6.7 million in other territories, for a worldwide total of $12.2 million.

-Die My Love made $2.6-2.8 million across 1,983 theaters opening weekend, opening at #8 at the domestic box office.
+Die My Love made $2.6 million from 1,983 theaters in its opening weekend, finishing in eighth at the box office.
 In the same weekend, the film became Lynne Ramsay's highest grossing film in the United States.
-In its second weekend, it grossed approximately 977k across 1,437 locations, bringing the domestic total to $4.7M.
+In its second weekend, it grossed $891,010, finishing in 12th.
+By the end of its run, the film became Ramsay's highest grossing movie worldwide.